orbitalquark/textadept/TECHNOLOGY.md

     Textadept uses Lua as its internal scripting language.
 Most of Textadept is written in Lua.

-=[LuaJIT][] - Just in Time Compiler for Lua=
-    Textadept optionally uses LuaJIT as a substitute for vanilla Lua.

 =[LPeg][] - Parsing Expression Grammars for Lua=
     Textadept uses LPeg in its Scintilla lexers.